decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)

 ## **Q: Why is end-verifiability such a big thing in KERI?
-In brief: with end-verifiability anyone can verify anywhere at anytime, without the need to trust anyone or anything in between.
+**In brief: with end-verifiability anyone can verify anywhere at anytime, without the need to trust anyone or anything in between.**

 Because any copy of an `end-verifiable` record or log is sufficient, any infrastructure providing a copy is replaceable by any other infrastructure that provides a copy, that is, any infrastructure may do.
 Therefore the infrastructure used to maintain a log of transfer statements is merely a `secondary root-of-trust` for control establishment over the identifier.
 This enables the use of ambient infrastructure to provide a copy of the log.
 The _combination_ of end verifiable logs served by ambient infrastructure _enables_ ambient verifiability, that is, anyone can verify anywhere at anytime.
 This approach exhibits some of the features of certificate transparency and key transparency with end-verifiable event logs but differs in that each identifier has its own chain of events that are rooted in a self-certifying identifier.

 # Q&A section Agencies

-## What does the governance framework of KERI look like?
+## **Q: What does the governance framework of KERI look like?
 > Decentralized systems must coordinate across multiple parties, all acting independently in their own self-interest.
 This means that the rules of engagement and interaction must be spelled out and agreed to ahead of time, with incentives, disincentives, consequences, processes, and procedures made clear.
 {TBW prio 3}
 DRAFT BY _(@henkvancann)_